 RUGBY Glasgow's principal rugby team, the Glasgow Warriors, have been completely transformed over the past few years.
-Their support has increased by a factor of ten, they've recently adopted a fresh new look and they are set to start the 2020/21 Pro 14 Season in a very promising position.
+Their support has increased by a factor of ten, they've recently adopted a fresh new look and they are set to start the Heineken Champions Cup in a very promising position.
 Catching a Warriors game can be a great day out, and one of the best crowd experiences to be found in any sport across Glasgow, especially when playing against their rivals Edinburgh Rugby.
 Scotland's national rugby team play out of Murrayfield in Edinburgh.
-You can see them playing in tournament games such as the Six Nations which will be shown in pubs all around the city in Spring 2021, however, tickets are like gold dust so if you're looking to watch rugby live then give the Warriors a shot.
+You can see them playing in tournament games such as the Six Nations which will be shown in pubs all around the city in Spring 2022, however, tickets are like gold dust so if you're looking to watch rugby live then give the Warriors a shot.
 Both of the Unions tend to show the big rugby fixtures when they're on.
 OTHER SPORTS Seek and ye shall find, there's live sports taking place all over the city.
 Well-established sports like cycling have new homes such as the Sir Chris Hoy Velodrome in the East End.
 Glasgow has an ever-expanding scene for sports such as roller derby (at ARC Centre), parkour (everywhere), climbing (Ibrox), watersports of all kinds (Pinkston, by the canal) and more to watch or join in with.
 Glasgow's ice hockey team, Braehead Clan are based a short bus ride away in erm, Braehead.
 It's a fantastic, physical sport - played surprisingly well - and the atmosphere and fans are exemplary.
 Finally, if you're looking for some pure, guilty pleasure entertainment, Insane Championship Wrestling, one of the UK's biggest indie wrestling promotions, runs out of Glasgow with shows regularly held in the city with visiting stars from the US.
 POLITICS Glasgow is a political hotbed and always has been.
 If you're the kind of person who likes to go into places and start discussions with the locals about what's best for them and the country, expect to be both very welcome, and to lose any argument you attempt to make in resounding fashion.
 Glaswegians are passionate, relentless debaters, and are generally well-informed to boot; just look at the public outcry over the removal of the traffic cone from the Wellington statue.
 You wouldn't get that through in Edinburgh.
 GUSRC Top-Tip: If politics is your thing then we'd recommend looking into running in a student body election.
 These are conducted in October and March, and are a great way to get started in the world of politics.
 Fun-fact: Our current First Minister Nicola Sturgeon (pictured) ran to be the SRC President during her time here!

+LOCAL GOVERNMENT

-LOCAL GOVERNMENT Glasgow was, for a long time, considered a Labour (left-wing) stronghold at city council level, with the party holding a majority for 37 years until they were halved by the Scottish National Party (SNP) in 2017.
-The council comprises of 85 seats, 37 of which are now held by the SNP as of May 2017, with Labour second with 31, the Conservatives holding 8 and the Green Party having 7 seats.
+Glasgow was, for a long time, considered a Labour (left-wing) stronghold at city council level, with the party holding a majority for 37 years until that was halved by the Scottish National Party (SNP) in 2017.
+The council comprises of 85 seats, 35 of which are now held by the SNP as of May 2017, with Labour second with 30, the Conservatives holding 7 and the Green Party having 6 seats.
 The University is in the Hillhead ward, which has three councillors - one Green, one SNP and one Labour.
-The next council election will be in 2022.
-The current major issue for the Holyrood government, and indeed every government around the world, is navigating the COVID-19 pandemic and Scotland's exit from lockdown.
-The Scottish Parliamentary elections were due to happen in May 2020, however in 2015 a bill was proposed to extend the parliamentary term to 5 years, meaning that the next election will be in May 2021.
+The next council election will be held on the 5th of May 2022.
+Don't forget to register to vote!

+SCOTTISH GOVERNMENT